-^{}This limit will be reviewed in the event a change in EU legislation results in MMFs no longer being credit rated.
+This limit will be reviewed in the event a change in EU legislation results in MMFs no longer being credit rated.

-5.17 Investment Limits: The Authority's revenue reserves available to cover investment losses are forecast to be £4 million on 31st March 2014.
-South Somerset District Council has allocated a weighting of 25% to this risk, meaning that no more than 25% of available reserves (£1 million) will be put at risk in the case of a single default.
-The maximum that will be lent to any one organisation (other than the UK Government) will be £4 million.
+5.17 Investment Limits: The Authority's revenue reserves available to cover investment losses are forecast to be £6 million on 31st March 2016.
+South Somerset District Council has allocated a weighting of 25% to this risk, meaning that no more than 25% of available reserves (£1.5 million) will be put at risk in the case of a single default.
+The maximum that will be lent to any one organisation (other than the UK Government) will be £6 million.
 A group of banks under the same ownership or a group of funds under the same management will be treated as a single organisation for limit purposes.
-Limits will also be placed on investments in brokers' nominee accounts (e.g. King & Shaxson), foreign countries and industry sectors as below:
+Limits will also be placed on investments in brokers' nominee accounts (e.g. King & Shaxson), foreign countries and industry sectors as below.
+Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.